Opening a file

-With the Save or Save as... command, the data are saved onto the hard disk.
+With the Save or Save as... command, data is saved onto the hard disk.
 Pre-existing disk data are replaced with the new ones.

-- A single file can be saved by one user at a time
+- A single file can be saved by only one user at a time.

 - Files can be saved anywhere.

 You can enter the file name and destination when saving it for the first time or when using the Save as command from the File menu

 As a first option, Banana Accounting will suggest the Documents folder as destination folder for the .ac2 files, but this can be changed with the Browse button.

 - If you are managing different accounting files, we suggest you create a separate folder for each company and for each accounting year.